 - Demonstration of your personal creativity and ingenuity.

 Awards will be applied toward tuition at any university, college or technical school in the U.S. for higher education.
 Funds will be sent directly to the school within one year of the scholarship deadline.

 - Open to 11th and 12th grade students (Class of 2018 and 2019) attending any public or private Michigan high school (finalists will be required to provide proof of enrollment with a student I.D. or transcript).

 - Applicant must be a Michigan resident with a valid Michigan driver’s license.

-Winners will be announced during the week of October 16, 2017 to coincide with National Teen Driver Safety Week.
+Winners will be announced in mid October, 2018 to coincide with National Teen Driver Safety Week.

 Use our hashtag on Twitter to share and involve your friends

 Complete the online form below including all required fields.
 Once you submit your information an automatic receipt message will be sent to your email address.

 Once you click Submit, an automatic receipt message will be sent to your email address.